 Look at the stickers from the apples.
 Where are most apples grown?
 Check here for more information about apple commerce.

-• Apple Facts
+•

-• “An Apple a Day Keeps the Doctor Away”
+“An Apple a Day Keeps the Doctor Away”•

-• History of the Apple
+History of the Apple• Read Robert Frost’s

-• Read Robert Frost’s “After Apple picking": Write apple poems using various formulas (haiku, cinquain, couplets, etc.)
+“After Apple picking": Write apple poems using various formulas (haiku, cinquain, couplets, etc.)

 • Take a field trip to an apple orchard.
 Watch cider being made.

-• Apple pie: Mix all kinds of varieties after your science projects.
+Apple Recipe Ideas• Apple pie: Mix all kinds of varieties after your science projects.

 • Applesauce: (Peel, core and quarter about 8 apples.
 Add 1/2-1 cup of sugar, 1/4 cup of water and 2 tsp. of cinnamon.
 Cook over medium heat for about 30 minutes, mashing often with a potato masher.
 Cook until desired texture.)